 When Skinwalker, Nick Chien, is attacked by ghosts, the Thunderbirds rescue him but leave him at the mercy of an enemy healer with supernatural powers as dangerous as his own.
 Her duty is to kill him.
 But she instead determines to walk in his dreams to learn if his wild story of being attacked by ghosts is true.

 While walking in his dreams, Native American Dreamwalker Jessie Healy, discovers the threat is real; they face a common enemy.
 Nagi, the Ruler of the Circle of Ghosts, is collecting evil ghosts and attacking the living.
 She also discovers a more imminent threat--In his dreams, Nick is not injured.
 In his dreams, they explore a passion forbidden when awake and face an enemy that could destroy them both.

-Excerpt from GHOST HUNTER #2 - The Tracker series
+Excerpt from CIRCLE of GHOSTS #2 - The Tracker series

 Nick Chien let his head drop back to the pillow and closed his eyes, taking shallow breaths as blood dripped from the gashes on his face and into the soft clean coverlet.
 He wondered if he had just made the worst mistake of his life.

 No. The worst mistake was getting in that elevator with three ghosts.

 The room smelled of lemon polish and wax.
 The bedding held a hint of bleach and detergent.
 Across the room a bowl of wood shavings released the scent of cedar into the air.

 The female dreamwalker’s life was about to get real messy.